vuejs/awesome-vue/README.md

 - [YouGet](https://github.com/ahmetzeybek/YouGet) YouTube Video/Audio/Subtitle Downloader + Cutter
 - [Vue Pug Stylus](https://github.com/wesssel/vue-pug-stylus) Vue + Pug + Stylus boilerplate 💚 🐶 🖌
 - [Crypto News](https://github.com/Bartozzz/crypto-news) allows you to convert cryptocurrencies, view latest news and exchange rates for each ICO – all the data from the world of cryptocurrencies in one place.
+- [Epiboard](https://github.com/Alexays/Epiboard) A new tab page extension with material design and useful features :new: :tada:

 ### Commercial Products